cyrex562/imgui-rs/docs/FONTS.md

 // Load from the parent folder of your Working Directory io.Fonts->AddFontFromFileTTF("../MyImage01.jpg", ...);
 ```
 - In C/C += 1 and most programming languages if you want to use a backslash `\` within a string literal, you need to write it double backslash `\\`.
-At it happens, Windows uses backslashes as a path separator, so be mindful.
+At it happens, windows uses backslashes as a path separator, so be mindful.
 ```cpp
 io.Fonts->AddFontFromFileTTF("MyFiles\MyImage01.jpg", ...);   // This is INCORRECT!!
 io.Fonts->AddFontFromFileTTF("MyFiles\\MyImage01.jpg", ...);  // This is CORRECT
 ```
-In some situations, you may also use `/` path separator under Windows.
+In some situations, you may also use `/` path separator under windows.

 ##### [Return to Index](#index)